 Frequently Asked Questions

 A disciplinary action form is usually issued after a verbal warning has been given to the employee.
-The employee disciplinary action form can also be given to the employee when:
+The form can also be given to the employee when:

-Generally, the employee may choose not to sign the employee disciplinary action form.
-This usually happens if they disagree with the contents of the form.
-However, if such cases arise, the employee should note down the reasons why they are obliged to sign the forms in the comment section.
+Generally, the employees choose not to sign this form.
+This usually happens if they disagree with the charges of misconduct and violation of the company’s policies.
+If such cases arise, the employee should provide their reasons for not signing the form in the comment section.